 “Many experimental studies have shown that components of foods or beverages may have anti-inflammatory effects,”Dr Hu

-Choose the right anti-inflammatory foods, and you may be able to reduce your risk of illness.
+Choose the right anti-inflammatory foods, and you may be able to reduce your risk of illness and reduce inflammation.
 Consistently pick the wrong ones, and you could accelerate the inflammatory disease process.

 Studies confirm that eating foods commonly part of the Mediterranean diet can do the following:

 • Lower blood pressure

 • Protect against chronic conditions, ranging from cancer to stroke